Puppy Training, Supplies, and Contract

 They also like Oinkies or Pork Chomps.
 Much better and more digestible than beef rawhide, which is bleached and overly processed.

 Squeaky balls and stuffed animals (without button eyes or squeakers) are their favorites too.
 Get from Dollar Store

 Please text or email me pics.
 I LOVE to see how they are doing!!!!!

 WHAT YOU WILL RECEIVE WITH YOUR PUPPY

-The puppy bag you will take home is a custom canvas tote that contains a Snuggle Puppy for comfort, a 6.6 or 3.3 lb bag of Life's Abundance dog food, pork skin chews, a small stuffed animal, assorted samples of Life's Abundance treats and supplements, the blanket that you left for your puppy which has its littermate scents on it, and the detailed medical records brochure.
+The puppy bag you will take home is a custom canvas tote that contains a Snuggle Puppy for comfort, a 6.6 lb bag of Life's Abundance dog food, pork skin chews, a small stuffed animal, assorted samples of Life's Abundance treats and supplements, the blanket that you left for your puppy which has its littermate scents on it, and the detailed medical records brochure.
 Retail value is approximately $100

 The Miniature pups are receiving the Small & Medium Breed Puppy food and the Standard pups are receiving the All Life Stages food.
 You will receive a free bag when you take your pup home.
 Save money by using autoship for the future orders.